ANTHROBOT

 - Dance: Sônia Mota, Olivia Arcacia

-- Roboter: KISD, Laura Juliane Wagner & Prof. Dr. Lasse Scherffig
+- Robot Design: KISD, Laura Juliane Wagner & Prof. Dr. Lasse Scherffig

 - Outside Eye: Carla Jordão